Before You Read This Article

 And if you are still wondering, it’s not healthy at all to walk around with all this toxicity inside.

-I like the quote which says, “Hatred is drinking poison wishing that your enemy would die!” because hatred hurts you more than it hurts the hated people.
+I like the quote which says, “Hatred is drinking poison wishing that your enemy would die!” because hatred hurts you more than it hurts the people you hate.

 First and foremost, let’s define blame: